wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/riley/story.md

 rileyDestPlanetControllingFaction
-rileyOriginPlanet (something far from dest planet, pop > 8) playerPronoun
+rileyOriginPlanet (something far from dest planet, pop > 8) playerPronoun rileyBountyCredits

 ### Hook

 A young woman is moving from captain to captain, looking for transport.

-- Ask where the young woman needs to get to.
+- Ask the young woman where she needs to get to.

 ### Intro